magruener/reconstructing-proprietary-video-streaming-algorithms/README.md

  * (Buffer Fill / Download Time (s)) x Mbit Gain: For each second downloaded how many seconds do we loose/gain weighted by the rate we're obtaining
- * (Buffer Fill / Download Time (s)) x VMAF Gain: For each second downloaded how many seconds do we loose/gain weighted by the VMAF we're obtaining
+ * (Buffer Fill / Download Time (s)) x VMAF Gain: For each second downloaded how many seconds do we loose/gain weighted by the VMAF score we're obtaining
- * Linear QoE Normalised: QoE as in the MPC paper difference of QoE achieved by this action and the minimum QoE achievable.
+ * Linear QoE Normalised: QoE as in the MPC paper, value calculates as the difference of QoE achieved by this action and the minimum QoE achievable.
- * Linear QoE: QoE as in the MPC paper raw
+ * Linear QoE: QoE as in the MPC paper
  * Buffer Drainage (s): How long did we have to wait for there to be enough space in the buffer so that we can download a new chunk
 ### Prerequisites